atecle/CacheSim/README.md

 *Simulation of direct mapped cache with FIFO replacement*

-This was a learning exersise for my comp arch class to get a handle on how caches work.
-Despite what the usage says, I only a direct mapped, FIFO, write through cache is supported.
+This was a learning exercise for my comp arch class to get a handle on how caches work.
+Despite what the usage says, only a direct mapped, FIFO, write through cache is supported.

 I used [pin](http://software.intel.com/sites/landingpage/pintool/docs/58423/Pin/html/) to generate memory access traces.
 The typical trace file looks something like this...